The Churches of Britain and Ireland

 Saul, St. James the Great. © Graeme Harvey.
 Link.

 Sedbury, Evangelical Church.
-Church of unknown denomination.
-Can you advise?
+Church of the Sacred Heart (R.C.).
 Both © Graeme Harvey.
-My appreciation to Andrew Starr, who has advised that the unknown church is Church of the Sacred Heart (R.C.) which was re-built in the 1980's on the site of a previous prefab building with corrugated roof.
+My appreciation to Andrew Starr for the identification, and who advises that it was re-built in the 1980's on the site of a previous prefab building with corrugated roof.
 He also says that the full name of the evangelical church is The Sedbury Mission Evangelical Church.

-Selsley, dedicated to All Saints. © Aidan Thomson.
+Selsley, dedicated to All Saints. © Aidan McRae Thomson.
+Another view, © Graeme Harvey (2014).
+Link.
+Grade I listed.

 Sevenhampton, St. Andrew. © Graeme Harvey (2010).
 Link.